vidbina/vidbina.github.io/_posts/2018-01-22-dbus-activation-and-nixos.markdown

 ---
 layout: post
-title: Notifications, DBus Activation and NixOS
+title: Notifications, D-Bus Activation and NixOS
 description: |
   A walkthrough of my noob-ish attempt to understand how notifications
   :speech_balloon: work on my system running NixOS :snowflake:, before